hfm/mruby-aws-sigv4/README.md

 end
 ```

-## Usage
+## Usage of Aws::Sigv4::Signer

+Aws::Sigv4::Signer is a utility class for creating a signature of AWS Signature Version 4.

 ### Initialize

-Aws::Sigv4::Signer is a utility class for creating a signature of AWS Signature Version 4.
 The signer requires service, region, and credentials for initialization.
 You can configure it with the following ways:

 #### Using static credentials